 9) Visit The Hoonah Harbor & Marina Area

-If you’ve been exploring the toursit trap around Icy Strait Point, you’ll want to head to town and check out the Hoonah Harbor & Marina area!
-The Shops by HTA, the Oso Gordito food truck, Fishermans Daughter restaurant are all close together.
+If you’ve been exploring the tourist trap around Icy Strait Point, you’ll want to head to town and check out the Hoonah Harbor & Marina area!
+The Shops by HTA, the Oso Gordito food truck, and Fisherman’s Daughter restaurant are all close together.
 The establishments not only offer fresh seafood and affordable meals to visitors, but they feature daily specials!

 On top of that, there are also stunning views of the area from these eateries.
 Don’t miss the potential humpback whale sightings on your way back to the cruise ship!
-The Shops by HTA runs a Shuttle Back to the Ship every 30 mintues!
+The Shops by HTA runs a shuttle back to the ship every 30 minutes!